StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

       },
       "encrypted-test-item": {
         "TableName": "test-items",
-        "EncryptionSecret": "e8e9a655-e77d-49bd-ad80-a21ffa21499c"
+        "Encryption": {
+          "Primary": {
+            "CipherName": "AesGcm",
+            "Secret": "cf6d4e78-f4c6-4569-a6d0-de62d3aa6227"
+          },
+          "Secondary": [
+            {
+              "CipherName": "AesGcm",
+              "Secret": "1c7595fe-8c36-456c-893f-f8208226249b"
             }
+          ]
         }
       }
+    }
+  }
 ```

-The `EncryptionSecret` property is optional and enables client-side encryption for the specified type name.
+The `Encryption` section is optional and enables client-side encryption for the specified type name.
 When provided, properties marked with the `[Encrypt]` attribute will be automatically encrypted before storage and decrypted when retrieved, ensuring sensitive data remains protected at rest.

 #### SqlDataProvider - Item Schema